dictation-toolbox/dragonfly-scripts/README.md

 # dragonfly-scripts

-So far, this repository contains only standard modules provided with the [Dragonfly modules documentation](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html).
+So far, this repository contains only modules provided with the Dragonfly [command-modules repository](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html).
 The only addition/change is a debug module.